Dental Care For Everyone!

 Root Canal Treatment

 Root canal treatment is also known as Endodontics and may strike fear into the hearts of many patients, but it is necessary because without it you could lose your tooth.
 It’s also nothing to be afraid of.

 Root canal treatment involves clearing the infection from the tooth with special files, under a binocular microscope.
 The space inside the root is then cleaned and filled to prevent further infection.
-It is common to place a crown on top of the tooth at the end of the procedure, to provide extra strength.
-Treatment is carried out under local anaesthetic so should be pain-free, and will require one or two visits to the practice.
+It is common to place a dental crown on top of the tooth at the end of the procedure, to provide extra strength.
+Treatment is carried out under local anaesthetic so should be pain-free, and will require one or two visits to our dental clinic.

 Teeth at the front of the mouth commonly have one root with one root canal, while teeth at the back have a more complex system of two or more roots, each with one or two root canals.
-For that reason the length of the procedure will depend on which tooth is being treated and how complex its root canal system is, but on average treatment lasts one to two hours.
+For that reason, the length of the root canal procedure will depend on the location of the affected tooth and how complex its root canal system is.
+On average, treatment lasts one to two hours.
 If you need more than one appointment, you will be given a temporary filling to keep food particles and bacteria out of the root canal.
 The success rate for endodontic treatment is between 85 and 95%.

 Why Consider Root Canal Treatment

 Why is root canal treatment necessary?